KurtLabUW/brats2023_updated/README.md

 python -m brats2023_updated.model_routines.train_with_val
 ```

+## Contributors

+This research was conducted by Tianyi Ren, Ethan Honey and Harshitha Rebala under the supervision of Dr Mehmet Kurt.
+The code was developed by Ethan Honey and Harshitha Rebala.
+The updated version of the code and this repository was put together by Ethan Honey.
+The edge loss function code was developed by Agamdeep Chopra.

 ## Acknowledgements

-We would particularly like to acknowledge the work of Futrega et al. and NVIDIA for their Optimized U-Net model that was a crucial part of our foundation, including their provided [code](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Segmentation/nnUNet/notebooks/BraTS22.ipynb).
+We would particularly like to acknowledge the work of Futrega et al. and NVIDIA for their Optimized U-Net model that was a crucial part of our foundation, as well as their accompanying [code](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Segmentation/nnUNet/notebooks/BraTS22.ipynb).

 We acknowledge [MONAI](https://monai.io/) for their implementations of the Dice Score and 95% Hausdorff Distance metrics.
 We used these in our validation code.